learnk8s/learnk8s.io/src/custom-authentication/content.md

 ![LDAP authentication](assets/ldap-authentication.svg)

-Users include an HTTP bearer token of the following form in their Kubernetes requests:
+The HTTP bearer token that users have to include in their requests has the following form:

 ```
 username:password